 You can purchase general business liability insurance separately or as part of a commercial package policy, which combines this coverage with other types, such as property and casualty insurance.
 If your business needs broader coverage or higher liability limits than these policies offer, you can purchase supplemental liability insurance with a commercial umbrella policy.

 Read more about business insurance from the U.S. Small Business Administration.

+Providing your employees with benefits is a crucial financial factor to consider when you’re starting a business or have been running one for a while.
 Here are some group plans that you may decide to offer as part of your employee benefits package:

 - Health insurance